JHVIW/BrowserPasswordsToDiscord/README.md

 2. It extracts the encryption key from the browser's `Local State` file.
 3. It decrypts the saved passwords using the extracted key.
 4. It sends the decrypted passwords to the specified Discord webhook.

-## Obfuscation

-The script is obfuscated by:
-- Renaming variables and functions to meaningless names.
-- Adding unnecessary complexity to make the code harder to follow.
-- Using single-letter variable names to reduce readability.

 ## Ethical Considerations